 So how do you set a New Year’s Resolution and stick to it?

 Well, the good news is – we’re here to help.
 We’ve compiled a list of 5 key points designed to help you set realistic goals and stick to them.
-Keep reading below to make 2019 your best year yet!
+Keep reading below to make this new year your best year yet!

 1. Find the Right Motive